Rusjava/ThomsonSource/README.md

-# ThomsonSource project to calculate intensity, brilliance and polarizarion
+# ThomsonSource project
-# of the Thomsom laser-electron source radiation
+It calculates intensity, brilliance and polarizarion of the Thomson laser-electron source radiation and generates ray sets for use with the Shadow code